A Saint Who Levels Up Through Necromancy

 [Martial / Magic / Necromancer / Priest]

-When he brought up the status window with the Ring of Black Darkness on his finger, an extra option had appeared.
+Bringing up the status window with the Ring of Black Darkness on his finger turned up an extra option, a class change available only while holding a special item.

 I’ll walk the path of the Necromancer.